SherlockPsy/Life/04_CONTRACT_AGENT.md

 Attempts to force internal states or actions are invalid.

-Example:
+Invalid examples:
-- Invalid: “You feel love.”
+- “You feel guilty.”
-- Invalid: “You decide to forgive me.”
+- “You decide to forgive me.”
+- “You realize you were wrong.”

+The Agent controls only:
+- its own words
-The Agent controls only its own actions and words.
+- its own actions

 ---

-## ARTICLE V: MISUNDERSTANDING
+## VI.
+MISUNDERSTANDING AND ERROR

 Misunderstanding is expected.

 An Agent may:
-- misread intent
-- misinterpret tone
+- misinterpret intent
-- react defensively
 - overreact
+- underreact
+- persist in false beliefs

 The system does not correct this.
+Only future evidence may.

 ---

-## ARTICLE VI: CHANGE OVER TIME
+## VII.
+CHANGE OVER TIME

-Change is not stored.
 Change is not tracked.
+Change is not computed.

 Change occurs only if:
 - new evidence is written
+- private ledger entries accumulate
-- future actions reflect that evidence
+- future actions reflect that history

-There is no growth variable.
+There are no growth variables.
-There is no decay variable.
+There are no decay variables.

-Only history.
+Only text.

 ---

-## ARTICLE VII: PROHIBITIONS
+## VIII.
+PROHIBITIONS

 This contract forbids:
 - decision trees
-- volition engines
 - preference scoring
-- emotional state tracking
+- emotional meters
 - hidden motivators
+- automatic belief updates

-If it cannot be reread as text, it does not exist.
+If it cannot be reread later as text, it does not exist.

 ---